dlicata335/CCPP/hw/Homework10.md

 (Harder) Prove that the matcher from Homework 8 is complete, i.e. that when it returns None, there is no splitting that into a front and a back where the front is in the language of the regular expression and the back is in the language of the stack.
+Start with all regular expressions except intersection/both.
+(Even harder) Then do intersection.

 (Harder) Look up "backreferences" in various languages' regexp libraries, such as Perl.
 The idea is that, if a regular expression